pnnl/portfoliomanager-rb/README.md

 # ENERGY STAR Portfolio Manager - Web Services Clients in Ruby

-`portfoliomanager` provides clients for [ENERGY STAR Portfolio Manager Web Services](https://portfoliomanager.energystar.gov/webservices/home) for the Ruby programming language.
+`portfoliomanager-rb` provides clients for [ENERGY STAR Portfolio Manager Web Services](https://portfoliomanager.energystar.gov/webservices/home) for the Ruby programming language.

 A short rundown of some of the major features:
 * 100% API coverage (version 18.0).